adhvaithr/Pidentify/README.md

 5 sigmoid functions are supported right now.
 They are: Logistic function, hyperbolic tangent function, arctangent function, gudermannian function, and simple algebraic function.

-"function name_f" (e.g. logistic_f) stands for the original function. "function name_fd" stands for the derivative of the corresponding original function in terms of a & c.
+"function name_f" (e.g. logistic_f) stands for the original function. "function name_fd" (e.g. logistic_fd) stands for the derivative of the corresponding original function in terms of a & c.

 rep.terminationtype: a status code returned